 Now that you’ve set up the budget, you’re facing the hard part: actually sticking to it.
 The key to sticking to a budget is the same as sticking to a diet: it’s only going to work if it’s sustainable for your lifestyle.
 That means that if you love going out to dinner or can’t live without your Netflix, Spotify, and co, it’s unrealistic to completely cut these things out of your life and expect you to stick with it.
 So the most important part of creating a sustainable budget is making sure it actually works for your life.
 That being said, here are some tips on how to make the whole thing less painful all around:

 Using cash for your daily expenses will help you keep track of how much money you’re spending way easier than when you’re just mindlessly swiping a piece of plastic.
 Take out a certain amount of cash once a week or so, and once that amount is gone, you’re done.
 It’ll also make you think about your purchases much more carefully.
 After all, if you only have $50 left in your wallet, do you reaaaally need to buy another satin embroidered bomber jacket for $45?

 As we said before, just get that Hulu password from your former coworker’s second cousin’s boyfriend like everyone else.

 By ensuring that a set amount is automatically deposited from your checking account to your savings and to your investment accounts each month, you don’t even have to remember to set aside the money.
 A monthly recurring deposit ensures that your savings can build and takes the human error out of the equation.

-- Start meal planning.
 Instead of going to the grocery store and just grabbing whatever strikes your fancy and ending up with 10 tubs of Nutella and one avocado, actually write down a list before going.
 Even better, consider what you want to cook throughout the week so you have a rough idea of the meals you’ll be making, and can plan accordingly.
 You’ll be way less tempted to eat out once you have all the ingredients to make delicious, nutritious meals right at home.

-- Forget you have a credit card.
 A credit card is a classic budget buster.
 When you get swipe-happy, it can be hard to remember that you’re still spending money… but you’ll remember all the more painfully when you get the credit card statement the next month and realize you blew your budget at Señor Frogs.
 So don’t spend money you don’t have, and just leave the credit card at home.